 Figure 6.8.1.2-1: Procedure for expected UE behavioural information provisioning

+0. The network operator may initially configure expected UE behavioural information in the UDM.

 1. The UDM may subscribe expected UE behavioural information to the NWDAF by invoking Nnwdaf_EventsSubscription_Subscribe service operation.
 The input for the service operation should be: